 If you’re flying with a budget airline from within Asia, chances are you’ll most probably arrive at Changi Airport at some ungodly hour.
-Naturally, you could just wing it and pay SG$60 for a taxi ride to your hotel.
+Naturally, you could wing it and pay SG$60 for a taxi ride to your hotel.
 Alternatively, you could use public transport or book a transfer from the airport at a fraction of the cost.

 SIM cards are also available at most convenience stores.
 So, if you don’t mind waiting until you are in town, you can pick up a SIM at any 7-11 for as little as SG$12.

-Getting around in Singapore couldn’t be simpler.
-The city has one of the best Singapore budget tips I can give you is to invest in an EZ-Link card.
+So, arguably, one of the best Singapore budget tips I can give you is to invest in an EZ-Link Card.
 This little card made my life a lot easier.
 For starters, I never had to worry about finding the exact change for the bus.
-Nor did I have to buy a MRT token every time I wanted to get from A to B.
+Nor did I have to buy an MRT token every time I wanted to get from A to B.

 The EZ-link card works on both buses and the MRT system as long as you have enough funds (>SG$2).
-Topping up is very easy, too.
-Just look out for the top-up machines which are at all major MRT stations.
+Topping up is very easy, too—look out for the top-up machines at all major MRT stations.
 The smallest top-up fee is SG$10.

 Looking for great things to do in Singapore?
 Check out these awesome tourist attractions.

-Eat at hawker stalls
+5. Eat at hawker stalls

-If there is one thing Singaporeans know how to do, its food.
-With influences from Malaysia, India, Indonesia and other parts of Asia, finding delicious food within walking distance from anywhere in the city is literally a piece of cake.
+If there is one thing Singaporeans know how to do, it’s food!
+With influences from Malaysia, India, Indonesia, and other parts of Asia, finding delicious food within walking distance from anywhere in the city is a piece of cake.

 In fact, you could even get your foodie fix at a Michelin star hawker stall.
-Whereas splurging on a nice Sunday brunch at Gordan Ramsey’s Bread Street Kitchen will set you back between SG$18-45.
-If you love food as much as I do, I suggest trying to find a balance between feasting at posh spots and hawker stalls.
+Whereas splurging on a lovely Sunday brunch at Gordan Ramsey’s Bread Street Kitchen will set you back between SG$18-45.
+So, if you love food as much as I do, I suggest trying to find a balance between feasting at posh spots and hawker stalls.
 That way, you’ll be able to get the best of both worlds!